getodk/docs/src/briefcase-and-aggregate.rst

 - When moving forms from Collect to Aggregate, form instances are ignored if they have not been :formstate:`finalized`.
 When using Briefcase, all form instances are transferred.
 - Aggregate supports simple visualizations.
 Briefcase does not.
 - Briefcase has a CLI, while Aggregate does not.
 In addition to using Briefcase from a terminal, the CLI can also be scripted.
 No comparable scripting interface exists for Aggregate.
-- Briefcase is simpler to set up and requires less storage than Aggregate.
-Briefcase does not use a database.
+- Briefcase is a small and simple desktop application requiring very little setup and no maintenance.
+Aggregate is a full-fledged server backed by an enterprise database.